hotdogaaron/hotdogaaron.github.io/mlvg/mlvg_1.markdown

 		- Document XCode / Hardware version(s) last tested with
 	- Add note about Gatekeeper Exception for SDL2
 - Project Changes
-	- Look into proper options for command line build with `xcodebuild`
+	- Look into proper options for command line build with `xcodebuild` (Update included above)
 	- Investigate adding `madronalib` as a git submodule
 	- Investigate statically linking SDL2
-	- Investigate adding RPATH for dynamic linking to SDL2
+	- Investigate adding RPATH for dynamic linking to SDL2 (Update included above)

-I'll probably follow this up with another entry discussing and documenting these possible changes in more detail.
+I'll may follow this up with another entry discussing and documenting these possible changes in more detail.